 Teachworth is a private exclusive wine estate located in the hills of the Diamond Mountain District.
-It was run by Joan Teachworth (she died far to young in 2017); she and her husband Walter (also deceased) were originally from Galveston, Texas.
-With the intent to enjoy a slower lifestyle and be closer to the wines they enjoyed to drink as well as raise a young family, they moved to the Napa Valley in 1991.
+It was founded by Joan Teachworth (she died far to young in 2017); she and her husband Walter (also deceased) were originally from Galveston, Texas.
+With the intent to enjoy a slower lifestyle and be closer to the wines they enjoyed to drink as well as raise a young family, they moved to Napa Valley in 1991.
 Their immediate attraction to the property was its remoteness and beautiful vistas.

 Walter designed and built the small winery on the property with a very focused intent: produce limited production wines from estate grown only fruit and implement an extended aging program (up to three years in barrel and another 1-2 years in bottle before releasing).
 The first vintage of Teachworth was from 2000.